 A mentor should have the necessary communication skills and desire to be a continual learner, not someone with a tired or know-it-all attitude.
 Mentors should also be willing to share ownership and accountability for the work, giving the mentee credit when it’s due.
 Remember, mentoring is a two-way street, so pick a mentor who is willing to listen, give good counsel and learn from their mentee.

 Another aspect of that two-way street: Not all mentors have to be older, long-time employees.
 Maybe one of your younger employees can help an older one gain confidence in using new software or social media for work or offer up-to-date information on the latest business technologies and workplace trends.

 Yes, pairing employees with similar viewpoints, life experiences and work styles may help the relationship succeed, but ultimately the match should be determined by your organization’s needs.

-Larger companies often build significant structure around their mentor programs, with formal pairings, training and reporting required.
+Larger companies often build significant structure around their workplace mentoring programs, with formal pairings, training and reporting required.
 That sort of structure may not be practical for a smaller business, but to be successful your mentor matching program will still need some definition.